-- (1) The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies: - (b) the data subject withdraws consent on which the processing is based \dots 96 and where there is no other legal ground for the processing; - (c) the data subject objects to the processing pursuant to Article $21(1)^{97}$ and there are no overriding legitimate grounds for the processing,
+- (1) The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies: - (b) the data subject withdraws consent on which the processing is based \dots 96 and where there is no other legal ground for the processing;

-92Ibid. art 85(2).
+^{92.} Ibid, art 85(2).

-93While the UK has decided to withdraw from the EU and will currently do so on 29 March 2019, it is legislating so as to retain the vast majority of currently applicable EU law in the European Union (Withdrawal) Bill 2017-19.
+^{93.} While the UK has decided to withdraw from the EU and will currently do so on 29 March 2019, it is legislating so as to retain the vast majority of currently applicable EU law in the European Union (Withdrawal) Act 2018 (UK), c 16.
 While the bill specifies certain EU instruments that will not be retained, the GDPR is not one of them.

-94The Data Protection Act 2018 (UK), c 12 [2018 Act].
+^{94.} The Data Protection Act 2018 (UK), c 12 [2018 Act].